SimoSbara/samp-chatbot/README.md

 * If you want to compile the project on Windows, you will need Visual Studio 2022.
 * If you want to compile the project on Linux, you will need to execute "make" in the global folder.
-* Otherwise, there are also pre-compiled binaries in [Releases](https://github.com/SimoSbara/samp-chat-gpt/releases).
+* Otherwise, there are also pre-compiled binaries in [Releases](https://github.com/SimoSbara/samp-chatbot/releases).

 ### Installing

-* Put samp-gpt.dll or .so in plugins/ samp server folder.
+* Put samp-chatbot.dll or .so in plugins/ samp server folder.
-* Put samp-gpt.inc in pawno/include/ samp server folder.
+* Put samp-chatbot.inc in pawno/include/ samp server folder.

-### Example of use
-* [Examples](https://github.com/SimoSbara/samp-shared-memory/tree/main/Examples) in Python, C/C++ and Pawno gamemode (for now).
+## Only for windows
+* Compile [curl](https://github.com/curl/curl) with OpenSSL or get precompiled binaries
+* Put dlls inside the root SAMP Server folder.

+## Only for linux debian based
+* Install libcurl ```sudo apt-get install -y libcurl-dev```

 ### Documentation
-* Documentation can be found in the [wiki](https://github.com/SimoSbara/samp-chat-gpt/wiki) section.
+* Documentation can be found in the [wiki](https://github.com/SimoSbara/samp-chatbot/wiki) section.

 ## Authors
 [@SimoSbara](https://github.com/SimoSbara)